joowani/dtags/README.md

 #### To Do

-* Warn the user when commands that are known to wait are run with `-p`
+* Warn the user when commands known to hang are executed with `run -p`
-* Allow the user to customize the message header style & color
+* Allow the user to customize the message header style and color
 * Add options to `run` command for suppressing stdout and headers
 * Add tests